Moran Samuel

 Moran Samuel (מורן סמואל; April 24, 1982) is an Israeli paralympic basketball player and world champion rower.

 She was chosen to light a ceremonial torch on Israel's Independence Day in 2019.
 She represented Israel at the 2020 Summer Paralympics.
+She won a gold medal competing for Israel at the 2024 Paris Paralympics in the Women's single sculls.

 Early life

-Samuel grew up in Karmiel, Israel, to a Jewish family.
+Samuel grew up in Karmiel, Israel, in a Jewish family.
 She began playing basketball in her hometown.
 During her military service in the Israeli Air Force, she was an outstanding athlete enrolled in a program that permits top athletes to complete their mandatory service while representing the country in sports as well; after her service, she played on the Israel women's national basketball team.

-In 2006, she suffered a spinal stroke and became paralyzed in her lower body.
+In 2006, Samuel suffered a spinal stroke and became paralyzed in her lower body.
 After she recovered, she completed her academic studies at Haifa University and became a physical therapist, and then worked with the Paralympic Sports Association team on the re-establishment of the Israeli women's basketball team on wheelchairs.